rdoychev/RockPaperScissorsByRDoychev/README.md

 # RockPaperScissorsByRDoychev
-This is simple game "Rock Paper Scissors".
+This is a simple game "Rock Paper Scissors".